jkarreth/jpr-bst-file/README.md

 ==================================

 ## Introduction
-This is an update to Steven Miller's Journal of Peace Research .bst file by Baobao Zhang and Allan Dafoe.
-Updates have been made to make the code conform to the style of the _Journal of Peace Research_ as of May 2015.
+This is an update to Steven Miller's _Journal of Peace Research_ .bst file by Baobao Zhang and Allan Dafoe.
+Updates have been made to make the code conform to the style of the _JPR_ as of May 2015.

 The official style guides for _JPR_ are found here: